How to Analyze Your Swing at Home: A Comprehensive Guide

 Understanding Timing and Tempo in Your Swing

 Timing plays a huge role in a consistent golf swing.
+Many professional golfers follow a 3:1 tempo ratio, where:

 The backswing takes about three times longer